A Sheltering Arms and Richmond Tradition

 - 1973 - The term “Sponsors” was initiated to emphasize the debutantes’ roles as ambassadors of the hospital.

-- 1987 - The first Friday of June was established as the permanent night for the Bal du Bois moving forward.
+- 1987 - The first Friday of June was established as the night for the Bal du Bois.
+Subsequently the event is now held on the Friday evening after Memorial Day which sometimes lands on the last Friday in May.

 - 2000 - Proceeds to the hospital were reaching $100,000 annually.